 When would I need a custody order?

-If you’re currently married and in the process of divorce or separation, you would need a custody order.
-You also may need one if there’s a paternity suit in progress.
-However, in Texas, we don’t use the terms custody in our orders.
-The term that is used is “conservatorship” which is a legal term to mean “decisionmaking.”
+If you're currently married and in the process of a divorce, or you have left the home, you would need a custody order.
+You will also need one if there's a paternity suit in progress.
+However, in Texas, we don't use the terms custody in our orders.
+The term that is used is "conservatorship" which is a legal term to mean "decisionmaking."

 What does child custody or conservatorship involve?

-Custody or conservatorship involves the parent’s decision-making rights as well as the time the child spends living with you.
+Custody or conservatorship involves the parent's decision-making rights.
+There's a whole laundry list of rights in the Texas Family Code, such as the right to make educational decisions or the right to make medical decisions.
 Some legal rights apply to both parents, some may only apply to one (for example, the right to decide where the child will live).
-There are some that apply to whichever parent the child’s living with at the time.
+There are some that apply to whichever parent the child's living with at the time.
 Obviously, most parents want to make sure they retain as many rights as possible.